LinukPerera/Neural-Network-Driven-Augmented-Reality-for-Gesture-Control/README.md

    - Outputs `preprocessed_unlabeled_data.npy`.

 5. **`npy_to_csv_for_semi.py`**:
-   - Converts NumPy arrays (e.g., `processed_training_data_with_angles.npy`) to CSV format for compatibility with semi-supervised training or analysis.
+   - Converts NumPy arrays (e.g., `processed_training_data_with_angles.npy`) to CSV format for compatibility with semi-supervised training and analysis.

 6. **`NNModel.py`**:
    - Defines and trains a Dense Neural Network for supervised gesture classification.
    - Uses features like absolute velocities, directions, and angles.
-   - Saves the trained model as `gesture_classification_model.h5`.
+   - Saves the trained model as `gesture_classification_model.h5` (This is needed to train both Semi-Supervised models).

 7. **`self_training_model_train.py`**:
    - Implements Self-Training, a semi-supervised method that uses pseudo-labels for high-confidence unlabeled data.